CMCD1996/Portfolio/index.md

 Technology will continue to play a pivotal role in addressing the most pressing issues facing society.
 I am interested in using technology, venture capital and private equity to address these issues.
 In particular, I most interested using my skills and experience to address the energy transition, infrastructure, financial illiteracy and gender inequality.

-I welcome new connections and do not hesitate to contact me directly.
+I welcome new connections.
+Do not hesitate to contact me directly.